anas-didi95/anasdidi-dev/content/blog/_solid-liskov-substitution-principle/index.md

 ```
 ***Bicycle.java***

-Therefore, with additional classes to differentiate vehicle with or without engine, the implementation now adhere to LSP.
+Therefore, with more classes to differentiate vehicle with or without engine, the implementation now adhere to LSP.

 ---

 <a name="conclusion"></a>
 ## Conclusion

 In conclusion, Liskov Substitution Principle enables developer to replace a parent class with subclass without breaking the application.

 While to apply the principle can be achieved by using inheritance in OOP, inheritance can easily misuse which lead to buggy or difficult to maintain code although the application is running fine.

-Thus, developer need careful regarding the behavior of class when developing an application to avoid violate the LSP.
+Thus, developer need careful about the behavior of class when developing an application to avoid violate the LSP.

 ---